-So today I’m going to talk about something I absolutely LOATH talking about: health insurance.
+Today I’m going to talk about something I absolutely LOATH talking about: health insurance.
+Specifically, expat insurance.

 Ugh, This Bullshit Again?